kai-jinny/SpaceRocks/README.md

 npm install
 ```

-Start the application in the command-line using the following command:
+Navigate to the client directory using the CLI and start the application in the command-line using the following commands:
 ```
+cd client
 npm run start
 ```